influxdata/docs-v2/content/influxdb/cloud-serverless/write-data/migrate-data/migrate-tsm-to-iox.md

   a smaller interval.
 Each batch will then query less data.

 ### Invalid API token
-If the API token you add as the `INFLUXDB_IOX_SECRET` doesn't have write access to your InfluxDB Cloud (IOx) bucket, the task will return an error similar to:
+If the API token you add as the `INFLUXDB_SERVERLESS_SECRET` doesn't have write access to your InfluxDB Cloud Serverless bucket, the task will return an error similar to:

 ```
 unauthorized access
 ```

 **Possible solutions**:
-- Ensure the API token has write access to your InfluxDB Cloud (IOx) bucket.
+- Ensure the API token has write access to your InfluxDB Cloud Serverless bucket.
 - Generate a new API token with write access to the bucket you want to migrate to.
-  Then, update the `INFLUXDB_IOX_TOKEN` secret in your InfluxDB Cloud (TSM) instance with the new token.
+  Then, update the `INFLUXDB_SERVERLESS_TOKEN` secret in your InfluxDB Cloud (TSM) instance with the new token.

 ### Query timeout